awsdocs/aws-doc-sdk-examples/javav2/example_code/dynamodb/Readme.md

 Define these values to successfully run the JUnit tests:

 - **tableName** - The name of an Amazon DynamoDB table.
 For example, **Music3**.
+- **fileName** - The path to the JSON document that contains movie data that you can download from the Amazon DynamoDB Developer Guide.
 - **enhancedTableName** - the name of the DynamoDB table used with the enhanced client.
 For example, **Customer**.
 - **key** – The name of a key to use.
 For example, **Artist**.
 - **enhancedTableKey** the  name of a key to use for the enhanced client tests.
 For example, **Id**.